btayfur/pulse/README.md

 ### Components
 - A microcontroller:
 Most microcontroller can be used but for high frequencies, 80 MHz and higher clock speeds are needed.
 I used Arduino Due (84 MHz) in first version but upgraded to ESP32 ESP-32S (160 MHz) later.
 I'll upgrade it to Teensy 4.x eventually.
 If you check the board scheme microcontroller part can be replaced easily.
-Only 4 jumper should be connected.
+Only 4 jumper should be connected (3.3v, GND, SDA, SCL).
 - TCA9548A I2C multiplexer
 - Four ADXL355 accelerometers
 - Supporting circuitry as shown in the schematic (see `board/scheme.JPG`), I'll add fritzing scheme as soon as possible.